Immacio/ip-address-tracker-web-app/README.md

 This is a ReactJS boilerplate project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The intention of this boilerplate is for creating a template with the essential libraries such as Typescript, React Query, Redux Thunk setup and ready to use right off the bat.
+The intention of this boilerplate is for creating a template with the essential libraries such as Typescript, React Query, Zustand setup and ready to use right off the bat.

 # 🧰 Prerequisites